- Search The Registry

 - Teacher’s Forum

 - Street Team Youth Programs

 - My Account

 E. Ethelbert Miller

 *E. Ethelbert Miller was born on this date in 1950.
-He is an African American poet and literary activist.
+He is a Black poet and literary activist from New York City.

 Image: Melissa Tracy